JeroenBoersma/docker-compose-development/README.md

 Docker-compose development
 ===

-Quickly start developing locally with Nginx, PHP, Percona, mailcatcher and redis.
+Quickly start of developing locally with Nginx, PHP, Blackfire, Percona, Mailcatcher and Redis.

-No mail is send externally, everything is catched by mailcatcher.
+No e-mail is send externally, everything is catched by mailcatcher.

 Base images